 In 1903, while on a three-month tour of the western United States, President Theodore Roosevelt, an avid hunter and lover of the outdoors, made his first excursion to the Grand Canyon.
 His visit was brief—time enough for a horseback ride, a tour of the canyon’s southern rim, several receptions, and a speech.
 But the words that Roosevelt spoke that day would soon become a rallying cry for the fledgling national park movement.
 And by February 1919, 1.2 million acres of the Grand Canyon would become one of America’s most beloved national parks.

 A century later, the Grand Canyon draws nearly five million visitors to northern Arizona each year, most opting for the easy access and breathtaking vistas of the South Rim.
-Yet the wonderful grandeur, the sublimity, the great loneliness, and beauty that Roosevelt celebrated are not lost, especially to those who visit the park in spring or fall.
+Yet the wonderful grandeur, the sublimity, and the great loneliness that Roosevelt spoke of are not lost, especially to those who visit the park in spring or fall.
 With blissfully mild temperatures and trails less-traveled, you’ll find peace, solitude, and endless opportunities to explore the canyon from above and below.

 So if you find yourself on the road north from Flagstaff, here are some unforgettable ways to spend three days.